bradymesser/CatJam/README.md

 # How to auto launch the bot on startup
-1) Run `pm2 start index.js`
+1) Run `pm2 start ts-node -- -P tsconfig.json ./src/index.ts`
 2) Run `pm2 startup` and follow the instructions printed to run the command as a root user, this will auto run pm2 on startup
 3) Run `pm2 save`, this will auto launch all currently running pm2 processes when pm2 starts for the first time (step 2 makes pm2 launch on startup)
 For further reference, https://pm2.keymetrics.io/docs/usage/startup/

 # Commands
-* Once you have added the bot to a discord server, use the command `!help` to get a list of all available commands
+* Once you have added the bot to a discord server, use the command `/help` to get a list of all available commands

 # Issues
 * If you encounter an issue, open an issue in this repo and I'll look into it (no guarantees on how long a fix will take)